TimTieng/TEADS-Generative-AI-Video-Classification/README.md

        conda init
        conda activate TechEx_Project3

-4. **Package Installation** - To ensure  local machines have all the required packages, we created a "requirements" text file that was added to our "Config" folder.
+4. **Package Installation** - To ensure  local machines have all the required packages, we created a "requirements" text files that was added to our "Config" folder.
 This text file has the package names required to complete this project.
-To install the packages outlined in the pip_requirements.txt file, we ran the following command in our local terminals within the "Config" folder:
+To install the packages outlined in the pip_requirements.txt file, we ran the following command in our local terminals within the to level directory of the project folder folder:

-       cd config
        pip install -r pip_requirements.txt
        conda install --file conda_requirements.txt